Erikas-Ramanauskas/Milestone-Project-1/README.md

 ## Credits

-### Prior to the course
+### Before the course

-- Prior to the course i was self learning HTML, CSS and Javascript from multiple sources thus i had some basic knoweladge and references to different websites or sources for a different ideas for the project that i will mention below.
+- Before the course, I was self-learning HTML, CSS, and Javascript from multiple sources thus I had some basic knowledge and references to different websites or sources for different ideas for the project that I will mention below.

 ### Code